Karanveer Singh Grewal

-Karanveer "Kinni" Singh Grewal (born 24 April 1993) is an Indian-born Norwegian professional footballer who plays as a defender.
+Karanveer "Kinni" Singh Grewal (born 24 April 1993) is a professional footballer who plays as a defender.
 He is currently playing for Åskollen in the Norwegian lower leagues.

 Club career

 Grewal grew up in Tranby and started his career in Lier IL.
 He made his debut for Strømsgodset's first team in 2012, when he made one appearance in Tippeligaen and two appearances in the Norwegian Cup, all as a substitute.
 He was not offered a new contract with Strømsgodset after the 2012 season, and joined Mjøndalen in February 2013.
 He joined the 2. divisjon side Asker on loan for the rest of the season in July 2013.
 In 2014 Grewal and Mjøndalen won promotion to Tippeligaen.

 Grewal left the club in the winter market 2016/17.

 International career

 Grewal made his debut for the Norwegian under-19 team in February 2012 as a substitute against Sweden (1–0).
 He managed one more appearance that year, coming on as a substitute against Ukraine (1–1) in April.